Hemerocallis fulva: Cultivation

 Hemerocallis fulva has been cultivated in Europe, and naturalized in many countries there, since at least the 16th century.
 Several modern cultivars exist which are grown as ornamental plants.
 As most of the varieties in cultivation are sterile triploids, and all spread via subterranean bulb offsets, the most common (and simplest) method of propagation is by root- or bulb-division.

 H. fulva are long-lived perennials, and are adaptable to a range of climatic conditions.
-The species is a vigorous grower in nearly any location, thriving even difficult areas where other plants do not thrive.
+The species is a vigorous grower in nearly any location, thriving even in difficult areas where other plants do not thrive.
 The plants grow well in full sun to open shade, and are drought tolerant.
 H. fulva is winter hardy to UDSA Zone 4.

-All parts of Hemerocallis species are seriously and often fatally toxic to cats and somewhat toxic to dogs (as are all lilies in the “true lily” and “daylily” families).
+All parts of Hemerocallis species are seriously and often fatally toxic to cats and somewhat toxic to dogs (as are all lilies in the "true lily" and "daylily" families).
 Cats are particularly vulnerable as their grooming behaviour causes them to lick accidentally transferred pollen from their fur.